cozzbie/nestify/README.md

 - Building your image: `docker build -t <image name> .`
 - Starting your container: `docker run -ip 2020:2020 <image name>`
 - Stopping your container: `docker stop <container name>`
-- Running arbitrary commands against your container: `docker run -t inocalf <list of commands>`
+- Running arbitrary commands against your container: `docker run -t <container name> <list of commands>`
+- `<image name>` and `<container name>` are user defined. `<container name>` can be seen by `docker ps` after running an image (`docker run <image name>`).
+- Outputs are not sorted like `output.json`

+## Thoughts

+- It would be nice to have all the possible executions specified in `docker-compose` files.
+However these are mainly nice if rules were pre-specified and concrete
+- Hardest part is always being in the know of how users would interact with this.
+As a base repo using `npm link`?
+Via Docker?
+Would they pipe values into the container or `ssh` into them and run their commands?
+- Current implementation uses an `n x m` approach.
+It would be nice if suggestions could be made as to how to make this `O(n)` but having arbitrary nestings makes this a none trivial task.